 Individuals Located in the EEA, UK or Switzerland

 If you are located in the EEA, UK or Switzerland, we comply with applicable legal requirements for the transfer of Personal Data to countries outside of the EEA, UK or Switzerland.
 In particular, RDC has put in place a number of measures designed to protect Personal Data which is transferred from Europe (including Switzerland) or UK to the US, India, Bangladesh, South America, China, Canada and the Asia Pacific region.
 RDC maintains a network of specific agreements to require contracting parties to observe data protection legislation, such as the European Commission’s Standard Contractual Clauses.
 You may contact us as specified in the “How to Contact Us” section below to obtain a copy of these measures.
-We may also transfer Personal Data to countries for which the EU Commission has issued an adequacy decision, or rely on third parties’ certification to the EU-U.S. or Swiss-U.S. Privacy Shield Frameworks where applicable.
+We may also transfer Personal Data to countries for which the EU Commission has issued an adequacy decision.

 We take commercially reasonable steps to ensure that Personal Data is reliable, accurate, complete, and current for its intended purpose, primarily by accessing Public Records and Publicly Available Data from reputable sources only.